Sleep: How Does Screen Time Affect Sleep Quality?

 How much screen time is too much before bed?

-Ideally, aim to limit screens for at least an hour before sleep.
-The less blue light and mental stimulation late at night, the easier it becomes to unwind.
+Aim to limit screens for at least one hour before sleep where possible.
+Reducing blue light and mental stimulation late at night may make it easier to unwind.

 Does blue light really affect melatonin?

-Yes, blue light can delay the natural rise of melatonin that helps signal the body to prepare for sleep.
-This may make falling asleep slower or more difficult.
+Blue light may delay the natural rise of melatonin, which helps signal the body to prepare for sleep.

 Can reducing screen time improve sleep quickly?

-Many people notice improvement within days, especially if they replace evening screen use with calming activities.
+Many people notice improvements within days, especially when they replace evening screen use with calming activities.

 Is it okay to use screens if I dim the brightness?

-Dimming brightness helps, but the blue light emitted may still influence sleep signals.
-Night mode or blue light filters are more effective.
+Dimming brightness may help, but blue light and mental stimulation can still influence sleep signals.
+Night mode or blue light filters may be more supportive.

 Why do I feel mentally activated after scrolling at night?

-Social feeds and entertainment can stimulate the mind, increasing alertness and sometimes evening stress levels, which can interfere with sleep.
+Social feeds, emails, and entertainment can stimulate the brain, increase alertness, and sometimes elevate evening stress levels.

 Can supplements help with screen-related sleep disruption?

-Supplements may support relaxation and stress balance, which can indirectly help if screen time contributes to difficulty winding down.
+Supplements may support relaxation and stress balance, which may indirectly help if screen time contributes to difficulty winding down.

 What is the best vh1be product for supporting evening calm?

-Many people explore Cortisol Balance when looking to support a healthy stress response before bed.
+Many people explore Cortisol Balance when looking to support a healthier stress response and calmer evening routine.

 Can poor sleep from screens affect daytime energy?

-Yes, disrupted sleep can influence mood, focus, and overall vitality throughout the day.
+Yes.
+Disrupted sleep may influence mood, focus, cravings, and overall energy throughout the next day.

 Is it possible to build healthier screen habits gradually?

-Absolutely.
-Even small reductions in evening screen time can positively affect sleep quality over time.
+Yes.
+Even small reductions in evening screen time may positively support sleep quality over time.